LukeHouge/Techly/README.md

 # Techly

-Techly is a website web deisgned for BPA Website Design Project.
+Techly is a website designed for BPA Website Design Project.
 Created by:

 - Luke
 - Max